 Residential treatment programs offer many different types of therapies, including individual therapy, family therapy, group therapy, art therapy, and more.

 In order to treat mental health concerns that may affect your recovery, many treatment centers turn to cognitive-behavioral therapy, which focuses on identifying negative thought patterns and adjusting them before they lead to negative actions.

 Residential Care for Long-Term Recovery

 To achieve lasting recovery from substance use disorders, consider residential treatment.
 It can offer the support you need to stay sober while also allowing you a bit more flexibility than an inpatient program does.
-For those who struggle with addiction to drugs or alcohol, reaching out for help is the first step.
+For those who struggle with addiction to alcohol, reaching out for help is the first step.

 Contact us now at Quit Alcohol to learn more about how to find the right residential treatment program for you or your loved one.